LieSolver: PDE-Constrained Learning for IBVPs via Lie Symmetries

 In a nutshell, PDEs are just equations containing derivatives.
-When studying symmetries of PDEs, it is often convenient to think of their solutions as parametrized surfaces, instead of functions, which enables a geometric treatment.
+Thus, we can consider them for example as differential operators acting on functions, as done in \cref{ssec:IBVPs}.
+However, when studying symmetries of PDEs, it is often convenient to think of their solutions as parametrized surfaces, instead of functions, which enables a geometric treatment.
 In the following, we develop this idea rigorously and introduce the key concepts.
 This summary is oriented towards the description in \cite{olver1993applications}.
 For a more general perspective on PDEs we recommend \cite{Rauch1991, John1978, evans2010partial, Olver2013}.